-It is beyond doubt that the main instrument for the Mediterranean environmental protection is the Barcelona Convention with its Protocols (Barcelona System) originally adopted under the auspices of the UNEP Mediterranean Action Plan (MAP) in 197688.
+It is beyond doubt that the main instrument for the Mediterranean environmental protection is the Barcelona Convention with its Protocols (Barcelona System) originally adopted under the auspices of the UNEP Mediterranean Action Plan (MAP) in 1976.
 The Barcelona Convention represents a flexible system which has been constantly updated and which allows for adequate and relatively prompt legislative response to new threats to the Mediterranean environment and prompt adjustments to new emerging principles in the field of marine environmental law and sustainable development in general.
-With the adoption of the 1995 amendments, the Barcelona Convention extended its scope of application, and was renamed as the Convention for the Protection of the Marine Environment and the Coastal Regions of the Mediterranean89.
-In seems possible to agree that "international environmental governance cannot be fully understood if it is not
+With the adoption of the 1995 amendments, the Barcelona Convention for